UK Driving Test Statistics: The 2026 Overview

 The wait time crisis is a regional issue, not a national one.
 National-level reporting that says "UK average wait is 18 weeks" obscures the fact that around half the country experiences waits below 14 weeks while the other half experiences waits over 20.
 The research/wait-time-by-region page covers the regional wait picture in detail, and the research/test-volume-trends page covers the volume drivers behind it.

 The single largest demographic gap in UK driving test data is age.
 17 year olds pass first time at 60.75 percent, the highest single-age cohort in the DVSA series.
-The 30-plus cohort passes at around 45 percent, falling to roughly 35 percent for the 50-plus cohort.
-The 15.63 percentage point spread between 17 year olds and the 30+ cohort is not a capability gap.
+The 25-34 cohort passes at 45.1 percent, falling to roughly 36 percent for the 45-54 cohort and 36.01 percent for 55+.
+The 15.6 percentage point spread between 17 year olds and the 25-34 cohort is not a capability gap.
 It is an exposure gap: 17 year olds have spent their lives observing road behaviour as passengers, building unconscious familiarity with junctions, speed, and other drivers.
 Older learners often had less of that exposure.

 The exposure gap explains the most compelling adult-learner success patterns: older learners who completed full DVSA preparation typically lift their pass rate from a baseline of around 38 percent to 55 percent or higher, closing the gap through deliberate practice.
 The lift is consistent.
 The research/pass-rate-by-age page covers the age statistical workup, and the learning to drive over 40 guide covers the adult-learner picture.

-UK male candidates pass at roughly 51 percent first time, female candidates at roughly 45 percent, producing a 6 percentage point gender gap.
-The gap has narrowed over the last 10 years (it was around 9 points in 2015) and continues to narrow.
+UK male candidates pass at 49.50 percent, female candidates at 47.61 percent, producing a 1.90 percentage point gender gap (2024-25, volume-weighted across the per-centre dataset).
+The gap has narrowed sharply over the last decade (it was around 7 points in 2018-19) and continues to narrow.
 The drivers are structural: male candidates take more hours of professional instruction on average, are more likely to have access to private practice, and book tests at slightly older average ages within the under-25 cohort.
 The gender gap is itself the result of cohort and preparation differences rather than driving ability.

-Adjusted for preparation hours and cohort, the gender gap shrinks to under 2 percentage points.
+Adjusted for preparation hours and cohort, the gender gap effectively closes.
 The research/gender-gap-driving-test page covers the adjusted analysis, and the male vs female pass rates guide covers the practical reading.

 Other documented gaps